Keszi94/the-village-tap/README.md

 ### Milestones and User Stories

+The project was structured around five milestones, each focusing on a different stage of devlopment.
+These milestones were broken down into development goals and user stories, prioritized using the MoSCoW method to ensure essential features were implemented first.
+More details on the project's progress and priorities can be found on te [@the_village_tap User Stories](https://github.com/users/Keszi94/projects/6) Kanban Board.

 #### Milestone 1 - Initial Setup
 - 1: Install and configure Django along with necessary libraries in the IDE to start development
 - 2: Set up project and apps with the required structure and configurations